The Best Avalanche Beacon Is The One You Are Most Practiced With

 Ease of finding a single victim

-Ease of finding a single victim is hands down the most important feature a beacon can have and we scored this category accordingly while taking in all of our criteria for evaluation for our Best Avalanche Beacon Review.
-People love to talk about all kinds of fancy features but when it comes down to it none of them matter if you can't quickly find your partner.
+Ease of finding a single victim is hands down the most important feature a beacon can have.
+People love to talk about all kinds of fancy features, but when it comes down to it, none of them matter if you can't quickly find your partner.

-Because lets also be clear; it is not okay to flag everyone and not dig anyone up.
-If you are by yourself, or with only one other person you are likely not going to do much if any flagging and all your effort should go toward exposing at least one persons airway rather than just "finding them" without digging them up.
+The interchangeable terms "marking," "masking," and "flagging" all refer to a function on many beacons where you as the rescuer tell your beacon to ignore a buried beacon's signal.
+Multiple burial flagging functions are important and easier to use than the universal techniques but are sometimes an overemphasized factor when considering which product to buy.
+In a real burial scenario, it is not okay to flag everyone and not dig anyone up.
+If you are by yourself, or with only one other person, you are likely not going to do much if any flagging and all your effort should go towards exposing at least one person's airway rather than just "finding them" without digging them up.

 Universal Multiple Burial Techniques

 Regardless if your beacon has a flagging/marking feature or not, there are two universal methods for multiple burial situations that everyone should be aware of.
 They are Micro-strip searching and Concentric or Expanding Circle Technique.
-Both of these techniques work for all beacons regardless of model.
+Both of these techniques work for all beacons regardless of their design.

 Caring For Your Beacon

-Avalanche beacons are delicate pieces of electronic equipment and need to be treated as such.
-Don't just throw them around carelessly where the antennas could be cracked or damaged.
-Avoid leaving them out in the cold overnight if possible, this de-tunes your antenna's over time and makes your beacon more prone to signal drift.
+Avalanche beacons are delicate pieces of electronic equipment and need to be treated as such; don't throw it around carelessly where the antennas could be cracked or damaged.
+Avoid leaving them out in the cold overnight if possible, as this de-tunes your antennas over time and makes your beacon more prone to signal drift.
 This means not leaving them out in your car unnecessarily overnight and ideally sleeping with your beacon on multi-day trips.
-Over time, all beacons will de-tune which will dramatically effect, or completely impair their ability to search for a victim or be found by a searching rescuer.
-As a good rule of thumb; replace your beacon every 5-7 years and check its range at least once a year or after a potentially traumatic event to make sure its still functioning properly.
+Over time, all beacons will de-tune which will dramatically affect or completely impair their ability to search for a victim or be found by a searching rescuer.
+As a good rule of thumb, replace your beacon every 5-7 years and check its range at least once a year or after a potentially traumatic event to make sure it's still functioning properly.

-You should always use fresh, high quality, alkaline batteries and replace them before they get too low.
+You should always use fresh, high-quality alkaline batteries and replace them before they get too low.
 How low is too low?
-It depends on the beacon and it is worth taking the time to look up because each beacon has a battery level where the manufacturer recommends to replace them.
+It depends on the beacon, and it is worth taking the time to look up because each beacon has a battery level where the manufacturer recommends to replace them.
 When you do replace your batteries, they should all be done at the same time using the same brand.
 Never use rechargeable or lithium batteries despite their superior performance in the cold, because the amount of remaining power is not accurately read.
-An exception to this rule is a couple of beacons produced by Arva; the Arva Pro W and Arva Neo, according to Arva they are okay to use lithium batteries with.
+An exception to this rule is a couple of beacons produced by Arva; the Arva Pro W and Arva Neo are okay to use lithium batteries with, according to the manufacturer.

-Not all batteries are the same size, even among similar looking AAA or AA batteries not all companies choose to go the extra step by meeting the exact specifications for the international battery standard for size.
-At least two battery manufacturers do guarantee size, they are Duracell and some Panasonic models.
-There have been at least two cases where someone has died because a battery was dislodged inside a beacon that someone was wearing during a slide that was likely a result of inappropriate size batteries.
+Even among similar-looking AAA or AA batteries, not all companies choose to go the extra step by meeting the exact specifications for the international battery standard for size.
+At least two battery manufacturers do guarantee size: Duracell and some Panasonic models.
+There have been at least two cases where someone has died because a battery was dislodged inside a beacon that someone was wearing during a slide that was likely a result of inappropriately sized batteries.